QWARDZ/sysdev-prming/README.md

 3. Existing systems are not efficient.
 4. Teachers want to know how students are doing in class.
 5. Student attendance and grades should be accurate.

+## Objectives

+1. To track the students attendance accurately.
+2. To evaluate student grades.
+3. To monitor student progress.
+4. To help teachers see student attendance and performance.
+5. To improve student learning.

 ## Scope and Limitation